SilentCicero/MultiSignatureWallet/eips/EIP_sloadext.md

 *Interpreting Storage Post Deployment*: Ethereum contracts can be used in ways we cannot foresee in the future, the case of having a contract deployed to the L1 chain but not being able to build new lean getters in the future would deprive future, potentially more-efficient, smart-contract development in production contracts.
 While this could be remedied by deploying a new contract and or upgradeable designs, those introduce design complexity which could otherwise be avoided by simply allowing new low-level interpretation of the contracts storage from another new contract.

 *Node Implementability*: unlike other opcodes, Etheruem Node Developers have largely already implemented this opcode a reality via `getStorageAt` and would simply have to bring this down to the opcode level.

+Completed here is the actual ballpark implimentation of `sloadext` in the Go-Ethereum Client, see: [SLOADEXT Go-Ethereum Pull-Request 19566](https://github.com/ethereum/go-ethereum/pull/19566) -- as you can see, the code is fairly trivial to impliment in the client.

 *State-Channel and Plasma Chain Cost Reduction*: state-channel and plasma chain contract design is extremely L1 gas-cost sensitive, if there are cases where getters are to be used for any of these contracts, deployment and runtime cost could be further reduced by pairing both the `proxy` design patterns and `getter` contract design patterns using `sloadext` featured in this EIP.